Plant

 Leaves attached to the main stem will grow into side shoots that you are after.

-Does broccoli regrow after you cut it?
+Does broccoli grow back after cutting?
 Though your broccoli won’t produce another large head like the one you just harvested, side shoots are equally delectable.
-Side shoots are smaller broccoli heads with tender stems – exactly what makes them so delightful in my view!
+Side shoots are smaller broccoli heads with tender stems, exactly what makes them so delightful!

 Harvest side shoots the same way as you’d harvest a main head: simply use garden shears to clip each shoot off and cut about 2 to 3 inches of stem with it.